Drill and Impact Driver Safety

 Safety Reminders

-- Inspect bits before use.
+- Inspect drills and impact drivers before use.

 Ask the Crew